-MTHN103 Topics in Applied College Mathematics
+MATH103N Topics in Applied College Mathematics 3 Credits

 This course is designed to expose the student to a wide range of general mathematics.
 Problem Solving and Critical Thinking skills, along with the use of technology, will be emphasized and reinforced throughout the course as the student becomes actively involved solving applied problems.
 Topics included: Number Theory and Systems, Functions and Modeling, Finance, Geometry and Measurement, Probability and Statistics, and selected subtopics.
-Fulfills mathematics requirement for Automotive Technology, Collision Repair Technology, Early Childhood Education, Honda Automotive Technology, Holistic Massage, Culinary Arts and Hospitality Restaurant students and Human Service students only.
-Prerequisite: Placement test or MTHN099
+Fulfills mathematics requirement for Automotive Technology, Collision Repair Technology, Early Childhood Education, General Studies, Honda Automotive Technology, Holistic Massage, Culinary Arts and Hospitality Restaurant students and Human Service students only.
+Prerequisite: Placement test or MATH099N.

-MTHN105 Technical Mathematics 4 Credits
+MATH105N Technical Mathematics 4 Credits

 This course is designed for students pursing degrees in technical trades.
 Topics covered will include: Quadratic Equations, calculation of areas and volumes; Pythagorean's Theorem, fundamentals of geometry, introduction to statistics, right triangle trigonometry, Law of Sines and Law of Cosines.
 This course fulfills the mathematics requirement for Advanced Machine Tool Technology only.
-Prerequisite: Placement test or 'C' or better in MTHN099
+Prerequisite: Placement test or 'C' or better in MATH099N.

-MTHN106 Statistics I 4 Credits
+MATH106N Statistics I

 An introductory course in modern statistics concerned with the basic concepts involved in the planning and conduct of a statistical analysis.
 Special emphasis is placed on an integrated coverage and presentation of descriptive and inductive statistical tools and techniques in support of meaningful decision making.
 Topics include scales of measurement, random sampling, graphs and tables, measures of central tendency, probability and probability distributions, confidence interval, error and sample size estimation, hypothesis testing, linear correlation, regression analysis, and prediction.
 A Texas Instrument TI83+ or TI84 graphing calculator is required.
-Prerequisite: Placement Exam score or MTHN099
+Prerequisite: Placement Exam score or MATH099N.
+This course fulfills a General Education Core Requirement: Quantitative Literacy.

-MTHN108 Contemporary Mathematics 3 Credits
+MATH108N Contemporary Mathematics 3 Credits

 This course introduces students to recent advances in mathematics and their application to the social sciences.
 It focuses on the understanding and application of mathematics in applied situations and includes a number of topics in which mathematical ideas are used to solve modern problems such as: voting systems, weighted voting systems, Fairness, Euler and Hamiltonian Circuits, networks, scheduling problems, and population growth.
-Prerequisite: Placement Test or MTHN099 or Permission of Instructor
+Prerequisite: Placement Test or MATH099N or Permission of Instructor.

-MTHN110 Algebra and Trigonometry 4 Credits
+MATH110N Algebra and Trigonometry

-This course starts with algebra topics, which include linear, quadratic, and radical equations.
+This course starts with algebra topics, which include linear, guadratic, and radical equations.
 Trigonometry topics include trigonometric functions, their graphs, identities, inverse trigonometric functions, laws of Sines and Cosines, trigonometric identities, and vectors are all studied in detail.
 Applications to problem solving are emphasized.
-Prerequisite: Placement Test or MTHN099 or Permission of Instructor.
+Prerequisite: Placement Test or MATH099N or Permission of Instructor.
+This course fulfills a General Education Core Requirement: Quantitative Literacy.

-MTHN115 Finite Mathematics 4 Credits
+MATH115N Finite Mathematics 4 Credits

 This course examines the fundamental components and most commonly used applications of finite mathematics.
 Topics include linear models, matrix theory, linear programming, combinatorics, and mathematics of finance.
 A wide range of applications to economics, life sciences, and social sciences are considered.
-Prerequisite: Placement Test or MTHN099 or permission of instructor.
+Prerequisite: Placement Test or MATH099N or permission of instructor.
+This course fulfills a General Education Core Requirement: Quantitative Literacy.

-MTHN120 PreCalculus 4 Credits
+MATH120N PreCalculus 4 Credits